Skip to Content

 Example sentences

-In this first example sentence, meilleur simply means “best”.
-Notice that I’ve added an -e to the feminine form (meilleure).
+In this example sentence, meilleur means ‘best’.
+An -e has been added to form the feminine meilleure.

 Pierre est mon meilleur ami.
 Françoise est ma meilleure amie.